 Here are nine ways you can teach your kids to defend themselves against school bullies.

 Focus on flight, not fight.
 Too many times, kids don’t realize that when things look like they could head the wrong direction, that they should just turn around and walk away.
 Stress that it is not cowardly to walk away.
 Instead, remind them that it takes courage to walk away from a situation that is escalating.
 It is best if your children leave a situation before it even gets out of hand.
-Remind them that trusting their gut can guide them on when a situation is about to take a turn for the worse.
+Remind them that trusting their instincts is essential in identifying when a situation is about to take a turn for the worse.

 Use a strong voice.
 If your child does find himself in a potential bullying situation, sometimes using a confident voice and being assertive will diffuse the situation.
-Many times, bullies are looking for a weak target.
-Sometimes, if bullies aren’t absolutely sure a target is weak, they will back off.
-Have your child practice speaking assertively and in a strong voice so that when they are in a difficult situation, it will come naturally.
+Many times, bullies are looking for an easy target.
+And a strong confident voice will sometimes cause bullies to back off.
+Have your children practice speaking assertively and in a strong voice so that when they are in a difficult situation, it will come naturally.

 Keep your eyes on the exit.
 Sometimes kids will get into a situation where they can’t walk away immediately.
 Maybe their path is blocked or they feel it isn’t safe to make a run for it.
 In this case, they should still look for an exit and when the opportunity presents itself, make a break for it.
 Remind them that it is not a sign of weakness to run from a bully.
 In fact, it takes courage and strength.